Skip to main content

 Once the NBA season comes to an end, we will remove and modify any positions as necessary.
 Throughout the offseason, we will continue to make adjustments based on past and expected usage.

-By selecting the request option below, you can fill out a Google Form with the details of which player you feel warrants a new position or should have one removed.
+By selecting the request option below, you can complete a Google Form for any player you believe should:

-Sleeper reserves the right to modify a player's positions at any time.
+• Sleeper reserves the right to modify player positions at any time.

 If you have any questions, feel free to contact us at [email protected].